3.4. Visitor economy

 Bradford district also boasts a vibrant and diverse arts scene, with galleries and creative spaces showcasing the work of local and international artists.
 For example, the Cartwright Hall Art Gallery hosts exhibitions that celebrate Bradford’s diverse communities and cultural heritage.
 Meanwhile, Kala Sangam provides a platform for South Asian artists to showcase their work and engage with audiences.
 There are also many regular nationally significant events and festivals in Bradford that help boost Bradford’s profile and visitor economy.

-The last major piece of research on Bradford’s visitor economy was conducted in 2016.
-This showed that at that time, the tourism industry in Bradford was worth an estimated £656m a year to the district’s economy and supported over 13,500 jobs in 2016 (Bradford Council, 2018).
+The last major piece of research on Bradford’s visitor economy was conducted in 2016.54 This showed that the tourism industry in Bradford was worth an estimated £656m a year to the district’s economy and supported over 13,500 jobs in 2016 (Bradford Council, 2018).
 The total spending by visitors was up by 10% and the number of tourism jobs was up by 4% from 2015.
-An estimated 2.25 million visitor nights were spent in the district in 2016 as well as approximately 11.6 million day trips.
-The report also revealed that Bradford saw an increase in visits from overseas tourists, especially from China, India and Pakistan.
+An estimated 2.25 million visitor nights were spent in the district in 2016 as well as approximately 11.6 million day trips.55 The report also revealed that Bradford saw an increase in visits from overseas tourists, especially from China, India and Pakistan.56

-More recent data gathered for the City of Bradford Metropolitan District Council shows that culture is an increasingly significant factor in the Bradford district‘s visitor economy.
+More recent data gathered for Bradford district Council shows that culture is an increasingly significant factor in Bradford district ‘s visitor economy.
 The district attracts 12 million visitors annually, which generates 14,000 jobs and has an economic impact of £696m.
 Currently, 54% of visitors come for cultural purposes.
 Despite this, the visitor economy has remained static.
 The arts, culture, and heritage sectors have the potential to drive growth through investment and improved promotion.
+While employment in the cultural and creative industries has been growing at approximately 4% annually in the rest of the Yorkshire and Humber region, it has remained stagnant in Bradford.57

-Despite the recent challenging circumstances, there are signs of resilience and recovery in the tourism and visitor sector in Bradford.
-Looking ahead, Bradford’s designation as UK City of Culture in 2025 is expected to bring significant benefits to the district by 2030.
+Despite the recent challenging circumstances, there are signs of resilience and recovery in the tourism and visitor sector in Bradford.62 Looking ahead, Bradford’s designation as City of Culture 2025 is expected to bring significant benefits to the district by 2030.

 Bradford harbors abundant creative talent.
 The Bradford Producing Hub annually surveys local artists and producers, unveiling their endeavors and challenges.